 Welcome to a quick tutorial on PHP delimiters, and you may have stumbled on the term “PHP delimiter” from somewhere.
 Just what does it mean and what does it do?

-?>tags are used to mark where the PHP code is in a document.
-Everything that is not enclosed within the delimiters will be treated as text and output as-it-is.
+?>tags are used as delimiters to mark where the PHP code is in a document; Whatever is not enclosed within these delimiters will be output as it is.

 TABLE OF CONTENTS